pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 Next, I set the plane’s diffuse material to white with 75% transparency.
         let planeNode = SCNNode(geometry: plane)         planeNode.position = SCNVector3Make(planeAnchor.center.x, planeAnchor.center.y, planeAnchor.center.z)         planeNode.eulerAngles.x = -.pi / 2

-An SCNode gets created with the plane geometry.
+A SCNode gets created with the plane geometry.
 The node’s position shall match the anchor’s position to give us an accurate visual clue.
 I use the anchor center’s coordinate’s to create a 3D vector.
 SCNPlane is one-sided and would appear perpendicular to the surface by default.
 I need to rotate the planeNode 90 degrees counter-clockwise to make it display correctly.
         node.addChildNode(planeNode)
 Finally, we make the planeNode a child node of the newly created scene node.
 Running the app will produce results like this: